 - User Expectations—Users expect different kinds of content on Facebook and Instagram.
 If you don’t follow those norms, your ads will stick out like a sore thumb.

 Instagram or Facebook?

 Drumroll, please—test both!
-No one platform is best for every travel organization or every customer all the time.
+No one platform is best for every destination marketing organization or every customer all the time.
+You may have already been testing this without even knowing it.
+If you've ran Facebook ads with a connected Instagram account and chosen "All Placements" (which is the default setting), your ads have been shown on Instagram.
+To see their results vs. Facebook, use the "Breakdown" tool in Ads Manager and select "Platform" from the list of options.
 Choose where to spend your marketing dollars by getting to know your audience, learning where they hang out most, and testing ads on both platforms.

 And then make your choice.